 At the end of each day, retail sales financial feeds are generated from POS sales and pushed to the accounting system.
 In addition, the HotWax Commerce Order Management System also generates a financial feed and sends it to accounting systems for the completed orders from the POS/eCommerce system.

-Also available through HotWax Commerce is the Omnichannel Retail Sales Audit software aka OReSA designed to automate the entire omnichannel retail sales and returns audit process.
+Also available through HotWax Commerce Omnichannel Retail Sales Audit software aka OReSA designed to automate the entire omnichannel retail sales and returns audit process.